 • 60-70 grape leaves or a 16.oz jar-stems removed

-• 1 cup extra virgin olive oil
+• 1 cup extra virgin olive oil plus a tablespoon for sauteing the rice

-• 1 ripe tomato Finely diced or grated, juices included.
+• 1 ripe tomato finely diced or grated, juices included.

-• ½ cup fennel fronds finely chopped
+• ยฝ cup fennel fronds finely chopped

 • 2 cups rice Carolina

-• ½ cup finely chopped fresh mint
+• ยฝ cup finely chopped fresh mint

-• ½ cup finely chopped dill
+• ยฝ cup finely chopped dill

-• 2 cups vegetable broth Totally optional; you can use water instead.
+• 2 cups vegetable broth optional; you can use water instead.
 You might not need all of the broth.

 • sea salt